Eddie Rosario Player Props: Braves vs. Cubs

 Eddie Rosario At The Plate

-- Among qualified hitters, he ranks 95th in batting average, while his on-base percentage ranks 128th and he is 44th in slugging.
+- Among qualified hitters in MLB action, his batting average ranks 98th, his on-base percentage ranks 129th, and he is 50th in the league in slugging.

-- Rosario has had at least one RBI in 27.7% of his games this season (26 of 94), with more than one RBI 13 times (13.8%).
-He has also been responsible for three or more of his team's runs in five contests.
+- Rosario has an RBI in 26 of 95 games this season, with multiple RBI in 13 of them.
+He has also driven home three or more of his team's runs in five contests.

-- In 37.2% of his games this season, he has scored at least once.
-And he's had seven games with multiple runs (7.4%).
+- He has scored in 35 of 95 games this season, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.